Analysis Likely

 Pacing: Slow vs. Fast

-This might be the most fundamental difference.
-RDR2 is a slow game.
-Deliberately, stubbornly slow.
-You have to brush your horse.
-You have to eat.
+This may be the most fundamental difference.
+RDR2 is a slow game, deliberately and stubbornly so.
+You brush your horse.
+You eat.
 Animations are long, realistic, immersive.
-Some players love it.
-Others find it borderline sedating.
+Some players love it; others find it borderline sedating.

 GTA has always been more immediate.
 More electric.
-You steal a car, you floor it, things explode, it’s fun.
-GTA 6 will likely maintain that energy while weaving in quieter, more narrative-driven moments inspired by RDR2.
-The best of both worlds?
+You steal a car, you floor it, things explode.
+GTA 6 will likely maintain that energy while weaving in quieter, narrative-driven moments inspired by RDR2.

 What’s Confirmed